Safe Operation of a Food Establishment

 Hold hot foods at or above 140°F. Hold cold foods at or below 41°F. Cool and reheat foods to required temperatures.
 Never thaw foods on the counter at room temperature.
 Provide thermometers for monitoring the temperature of food.

-Do not cross-contaminate raw meats, poultry and fish with ready-to eat food.
+Do not cross-contaminate ready-to- eat foods with raw meats, poultry and fish.
 Common cross-contaminated items may include cutting boards, cooking utensils, cloths, aprons and hands.

 Utensils and equipment must be washed, rinsed, sanitized and air dried after each use in an approved sanitizer at the required strength and contact time.
 Cloths that are used for wiping food spills must be used for no other purposes.
 Damp or soiled cloths must be stored in an approved sanitizer at the required strength.
 Change the sanitizing solution as needed to maintain a clean solution.
 Dry cloths must be free of food debris and soil.
 Provide an appropriate test kit to check the concentration of the sanitizer used.